increase in new client enquiries

-I performed a competitive analysis of their competitors’ websites and contacted these firms to get a feel for how they handled new client enquiries.
+I performed an analysis of their competitors’ websites and contacted these firms to get a feel for how they handled new client enquiries.

-Once the research phase was complete, I developed a Marketing Strategy to specify what we were going to do, and a Marketing Plan to specify how we were going to achieve it.
+Once the research phase was complete, I developed a strategy to specify what we were going to do, and a plan to describe how we were going to achieve it.

 – Google would be the key to gaining new clients

 Very few of Stuart Miller’s clients had any previous dealing with criminal defence law firms.
 They didn’t have friends or family to ask for recommendations nor would they have felt comfortable doing so.
-If Google was their primary source of information, then that is where Stuart Miller Solicitors needed to seen.
-Effective SEO had to be an integral part of this strategy.
+If Google was their primary source of information, that is where Stuart Miller Solicitors needed to seen.
+Effective SEO would have to be an integral part of this strategy.

 – Clients needed empathy as much as they needed legal advice

 People arrested or charged with a serious criminal offence feel terrified and ashamed.
-They need to see that a law firm understood their emotional needs as much as their legal needs.
-The copy on the Stuart Miller website had to demonstrate this.
+They needed to see that the law firm understands their emotional needs as much as their legal needs.
+The copy and images on the Stuart Miller website had to demonstrate this.

 – Clients needed to feel reassured